grafana/worldmap-panel/README.md

 **Location Data**

-There are main ways to provide data for the worldmap panel.
-Either by matching a country code (US, FR, AU) to a node alias in a time series query or with an ElasticSearch query that returns geohashes.
-Choose *countries* for the first choice and *geohash* for the latter.
+There are four ways to provide data for the worldmap panel:
+ - *countries*: This is a list of all the countries in the world.
+It works by matching a country code (US, FR, AU) to a node alias in a time series query.
+ - *geohash*: An ElasticSearch query that returns geohashes.
+ - *json*: A json endpoint that returns custom json.
+Examples of the format are the [countries data used in first option](https://github.com/grafana/worldmap-panel/blob/master/src/data/countries.json) or [this list of cities](https://github.com/grafana/worldmap-panel/blob/master/src/data/probes.json).
+ - *jsonp*: A jsonp endpoint that returns custom json wrapped as jsonp.
+Use this if you are having problems with CORS.

 **Aggregation**